 Tourism Contribution and Values

 Tourism dollars make an important contribution towards reef protection and management and provides regular, daily access to sites within the Great Barrier Reef Marine Park (GBRMP).
 This enables visitors from around the world to witness the wonder and get involved in protecting the Reef and is facilitated by commercial enterprise, regulated through a permitting system.
-More than 70 permitted tourism operators host more than 2 million visits to the GBRMP each year and visitors pay a federal Environmental Management Charge (EMC) as part of their ticket price - $6.50 per person for a full-day tour, $3.25 per person for a half day tour.
+More than 70 permitted tourism operators host almost three million visits to the GBRMP each year and visitors pay a federal Environmental Management Charge (EMC) as part of their ticket price - $6.50 per person for a full-day tour, $3.25 per person for a half day tour.
 Marine tourism operators who take visitors above the high tide mark also contribute a Commercial Activity Permit (CAP) fee of $2.04 per person.

 These funds assist the Great Barrier Reef Marine Park Authority (GBRMPA), and the Queensland Parks and Wildlife Service (QPWS), in developing management arrangements for sustainable use of the GBRMP.
 These include those that monitor, manage and improve the resilience of the Great Barrier Reef, such as ranger patrols, site planning, public moorings, reef protection markers and information signs and maps.